We're thrilled that you want to paint a piano!

 Prime and paint the piano and the bench.

 Include the phrase "Play Me Again" painted in a contrasting color on the long side of the bench (see rough sketch).

 Apply at least two coats of a clear protective layer (such as polyurethane) to both the piano and the bench.
-For outdoor pianos, spar urethane is a good choice to protect wood against the elements (sun, water, temperature changes).
 One quart is enough for two coats for the average spinet or console piano.